 In September 1985, the name of the District was changed from the West Valley Joint Community College District to West Valley-Mission Community College District (WVMCCD) to reflect the status of Mission College.
 Since their inception, the two colleges have become major providers of credit and non-credit education in the Santa Clara Valley.
 Though each college has developed its own character, style, programs and atmosphere, both are committed to academic excellence.
 The faculty and staff on each campus are dedicated to assisting students to meet their academic goals, vocational interests, and special needs.
 Every semester over 20,000 students enroll in courses at the colleges.
 Thousands of others take online, off-campus, or non-credit courses and seminars offered through a variety of programs.
 These programs are aimed at meeting the training and retraining needs of the people of Silicon Valley.
-All in all, the colleges serve 50,000 people a year.

 San Jose is the largest city in Santa Clara County, the third largest city in California and the 11th largest city in the U.S. San Jose is ranked consistently by Fortune Magazine as one of the 10 best U.S. cities for business, is the “epicenter of information technology with about 1,500 of the nation’s 2,500 largest electronics firms” (Fortune Magazine), and is the U.S.’s fastest growing major export area.
 San Jose also offers a wide variety of exciting cultural, recreational, educational, and entertainment opportunities.
-In addition, the City of San Jose has the nation’s best public safety record of any metropolitan area.
-San Jose’s current population is 925,000, and has a median household income of $76,181.

 is at the center of Silicon Valley and is in a strategic regional location convenient to freeways, airports, railroads, expressways, light rail, and other public transportation.
 Santa Clara is home to thousands of well-educated, highly skilled workers and has an employment base of 135,370.
 Santa Clara has a long tradition of quality public services and a well-maintained infrastructure.
 The City has owned and operated its own electric, water and sewer utilities for over a century.
 Low business taxes, moderate real estate prices, and low crime rates are key components to its economic prosperity.
-Currently, the City has 107,204 residents with a median household income of $72,600.

 Saratoga is situated at the entrance to an historic pass in the redwood-forested Santa Cruz Mountains.
 From the mid-1800’s until World War II, Saratoga’s main industries were lumber and agriculture.
 After World War II, the character of Saratoga changed forever from agricultural to suburban.
 As space technology and the defense and electronics industries were established in nearby communities, Saratoga’s open land soon became more valuable for homes than it was for fruit orchards.
 The City of Saratoga strives to maintain the elements of its natural beauty and colorful past through careful zoning policies and historic preservation.
-Saratoga’s current population is 32,500 and it has a median household income of $177,600.

 Los Gatos flourishes in its blend of yesterday’s charm and today’s modern lifestyles.
 Quaint merchant buildings house lively restaurants, coffeehouses, galleries, and boutiques while resplendent Victorians surround the downtown’s historic center.
 Los Gatos strives to give local businesses excellent opportunities to grow and prosper while preserving its small town charm.
-It has a current population of 28,951 and a median household income of $110,000.

 Campbell is located in the West Valley of Santa Clara County.
 Initially a small farming community with three major canneries, Campbell has grown into a community where tradition and progress combine in a successful blend.
 Today, major industries include retail and professional services.
-Campbell currently has 38,401 residents and has a median household income of $97,400.